jlauinger/ficha/README.md

 When a user adds new collections, they are stored in `LocalStorage`.
 There are no limits whatsoever on local content.

+Collections can be imported from and exported to CSV files.

 The project's name is based on the Spanish translation for index cards.